heathersherry/Knowledge-Graph-Tutorials-and-Papers/README.md

 OpenIE Tools:
 1. Open Information Extraction from the Web [TextRunner, IJCAI 2007]
-> * Incoherent Extractions
-> * Uninformative Extractions
 2. MinIE: Minimizing Facts in Open Information Extraction [MinIE, EMNLP 2017] [Code (java)](https://github.com/rgemulla/minie)
-> * Represent information about polarity, modality, attribution and quantities with semantic annotations (instead of actual extraction)
-> * idetify and remove parts that are considered over specific
 3. Facts that Matter [SALIE, EMNLP 2018] {[Code](https://github.com/mponza/SalIE)}
-> * Extract salient facts, which fulfill two requirements: (1) relevance and (2) diversity
 4. Identifying Relations for Open Information Extraction [ReVerb, EMNLP 2011] {[Paper](http://www.aclweb.org/anthology/D11-1142)}{[Code](https://github.com/knowitall/reverb)}{[Homepage](http://reverb.cs.washington.edu/)}
-> * Use syntactic constraints to specify relation phrases (3 simple patterns).
-Find longest phrase matching one of the syntactic constraints.
-> * Find nearest noun-phrases to the left and right of relation phrase. - Not a relative pronoun or WHO-adverb or an existential there.
-> * To avoid "overspecified" relation phrases, a relation phrase must have many distinct args in a large corpus
 5. ClausIE: Clause-Based Open Information Extraction [ClausIE, WWW 2013] {[Paper](http://resources.mpi-inf.mpg.de/d5/clausie/clausie-www13.pdf)}{[Code (Python)](https://github.com/AnthonyMRios/pyclausie)}{[Code (Java)](https://github.com/IsaacChanghau/ClausIE)}
-> * Map the dependency relations of an input senetnce to clause constituents.
-> * A set of coherent clauses presenting a simple linguistic structure is derived from the input